w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Provide text alternatives for images

-Each image used should be provided with alternative text that describes the information or function represented by the image.
-Provide text that describes the purpose the image serves or what information it conveys.
-Where an image is purely decorative, `null` alternative text may be appropriate.
+Assign alternative text to every image.
+Text must clearly describe the information or function represented by the image.
+Where an image is purely decorative, use empty alternative text.

 {::nomarkdown}
 <%= example %>
 {:/}